MohanGsk/ApplicationInsights-Home/Samples/AzureEmailService/MvcWebRole/README.md

 ﻿##ApplicationInsights: Web role

-**NOTE:** The purpose of this sample is to illustrate how an existing cloud service can be instrumented to report telemetry to [Visual Studio Application Insights](https://azure.microsoft.com/services/application-insights/).
+This sample illustrates how an existing cloud service can be instrumented to report telemetry to [Visual Studio Application Insights](https://azure.microsoft.com/services/application-insights/).
 Please see the [original code sample](https://code.msdn.microsoft.com/windowsapps/Windows-Azure-Multi-Tier-eadceb36) or [Azure documentation](http://azure.microsoft.com/en-us/services/cloud-services/) for information on cloud services in general.
 The only changes to the original code are lines related to Application Insights telemetry.